BaseQL/baseql-docs/pages/install.md

 # Installation

-To install Airtable's app you have two options
+To install Airtable's app you have two options:

 ## Airtable Pro